arcas59/super-asteroids-super-spacewar/en/ch6.md

 ##### Alien awakening and closing

 We first give life to our Alien by giving a true to the flag alive when the behavior wake up.
-We choose randomly a size and set it to the actor to which apply this behavior.
+We choose randomly an index to get a different size (with related amplitude) each new alien ship and set it to the Actor.
 And we set some value to start, the lifes, the shooting timer and the checkLifeHUD flag which give a signal for an other process in the game to update the HUD with the new alien life.
 (We will write this process later)

 We also want that alive turn false when the alien ship is destroyed, there is a default method onDestroy() we can use.
 We also give to the spawn time before a new alien ship appear the default Respawn time.